-Know Your Healthy Numbers For a Better Brain
+Know Your Healthy Numbers For a Better Body and Brain

 This article originally appeared on BrainUpFL.org, a former program of the Winter Park Health Foundation.
 Please continue to visit WellbeingNetwork.org for new content to fuel your intellectual pursuits and resources that support a healthy brain.

 When it comes to diet and exercise, our motivation usually comes from a mental image of ourselves in a little bathing suit, showing off our abs and giving the Baywatch crew a run for their money.
 While this might push us to go to the gym, a healthy lifestyle benefits way more than just our bodies.

 According to the Alzheimer’s Association, there is a strong connection between our hearts and our heads.
 The risk of developing Alzheimer’s disease or vascular dementia appears to increase in correlation with many conditions that damage the heart or blood vessels.
 Autopsy studies show that 80% of people with Alzheimer’s disease also had cardiovascular disease; this includes high blood pressure, heart disease, stroke, diabetes and high cholesterol.
 In other words, maintaining a healthy heart could help protect the brains as well.

 One way to keep your heart healthy and your brain happy is to track your numbers for the following critical health metrics:

 Your cholesterol levels are a strong indicator of heart health and an easy blood test can measure your levels and inform you of your risk for heart disease.
 When it comes to your total cholesterol, less than 200 mg/dL (milligrams per deciliter) is desirable, 200-239 mg/dL is borderline high, and 240 mg/dL or higher is too high.